axibase/atsd-use-cases/how-to/kafka/brokers-monitoring/README.md

 ![](images/kafka-job-check-1.png)

-At the bottom of the page click `Test` button.
+At the bottom of the page click the `Test` button.

 ![](images/kafka-job-check-2.png)